Pion scattering in finite volume within the Inverse Amplitude Method: Results and discussion

 In this section we discuss the results for the energy levels obtained with the StA.
 The LECs obtained from fitting the $\pi\pi$ scattering data are given in Tables~\ref{tab:iam} for the IAM and \ref{tab:bs} for the BS.
 The phase shifts in $(I,J)=(0,0),(1,1),(2,0)$ are shown in Figs. ~\ref{fig:A10ex}, ~\ref{fig:T11ex} and ~\ref{fig:A12ex} from top to bottom, respectively, for the IAM (blue) and BS approach (dashed-purple).
 For the physical pion mass, both produce a reasonable description of the experimental data.
 The energy levels obtained from this strategy are depicted in those same three figures for $I=0,1,2$, respectively, both for the physical pion mass and for different uphysical pion masses for which there are LQCD data available~\cite{Guo:2016zos,Guo:2018zss,cross:prd}.
 Recall that the LECs used here are independent of the pion mass.
 Phase shifts are also shown for unphysical masses, compared with lattice data.
 In addition, we show in Fig. \ref{fig:polesex} the results for the $f_0(500)$ and $\rho$ poles for the pion masses considered here and the StA LECs.

 As far as the LQCD data (energy levels and phase shifts) are concerned, for $I=0$ and $2$, both methods (BS and IAM) describe reasonably well the lattice data, the new effects included in our present approach being small for $m_\pi L>2$.
 There are clear differences between both methods in the phase shifts produced in $I=0$, still, these are compatible with the large errors present in the LQCD simulation in this case.
 Our results for energy levels are also similar to those obtained previously in Fig. \ref{fig:compaBSIH}, except for $I=2$, where we obtain a better agreement between IAM and BS with the StA LECS.
 The differences between both methods for the physical pion mass at short box lenghts can be distinguished, being more sizable for the lowest energy level in the $T_1^-$ irrep ($I=1$) depicted in Fig. \ref{fig:T11ex}.
 Both methods fail to describe the LQCD lowest energy level for $I=1$ and $m_\pi=227, 315$ MeV.
-One possible reason is the lack of $K\bar{K}$ operators in the LQCD simulation as discussed in~\cite{Guo:2016zos,Guo:2018zss}.
+A possible reason of the poor description of the $I=1$ ground state energy in StA is that, in a two- light-dynamical-quark simulation there are no strange quarks as in the experiment, to which the LECs have been fitted to.
+This has been noted previously in the analyses of Refs.~\cite{Guo:2016zos,Guo:2018zss}.

 Regarding the results in Fig. \ref{fig:polesex}, since only experimental data are fitted here, we expect more differences with lattice points in the continuum limit for unphysical masses.
 For the poles, both the IAM and the BS predict successfully the physical values, and the IAM is not far from lattice points either in the case of $I=0$, while BS is known to work better for $I=1$ than for $I=0$.
 As commented previously, for $I=1$, a possible reason for discrepancy with LQCD data is the absence of the strange quark in the simulations of ~\cite{Guo:2016zos,Guo:2018zss}.
 The presence of $K\bar{K}$ loops can affect the pole position in this case.